Top Six Green Commanders in Magic: The Gathering

 1. Omnath, Locus of Mana

-We've reviewed some amazing titans thus far, but Omnath always takes the number one spot for me.
-He's cheap, only costing 3 mana; however he joins the fight as a puny 1/1.
+We've reviewed some amazing titans thus far, but to me Omnath always takes the number one spot.
+He joins the fight as a puny 1/1, but examine his fearsome powers:

-Horde your mana and watch as Omanth quickly overpowers your opponents while providing you a huge reservoir to pull from when necessary.
-Definitely a great addition to any green deck!
+Horde your mana and watch as Omnath quickly overpowers your opponents while providing you a huge reservoir to pull from when necessary.
+Definitely a great addition to any green deck.

 Which commander do you prefer?